HTML Semantics

 When we say ignored, we mean that we could write our HTML like this with big spaces between tags and it doesn't effect what the rendered output will look like:

-In 1989, Tim Berners-Lee was working at a science research facility called CERN and wanted to create a digital medium for documentation.
-He eventually went on to create HTML, HTTP, and with some help from another researcher, the first Browser.
+<p>In 1989, Tim Berners-Lee was working at a science research facility called CERN and wanted to create a digital medium for documentation.
+He eventually went on to create HTML, HTTP, and with some help from another researcher, the first Browser.</p><p>Later, CSS and JavaScript were added to browsers for styles and programmatic functionality.</p>

-The fact that there is a visual space between the paragraphs in the output has to do with margin, a topic we'll cover in detail later on, and has nothing to do with the excessive whitespace in the HTML.
+, a topic we'll cover in detail later on, and has nothing to do with the excessive whitespace in the HTML.

 Why do we do whitespace for only ourselves (the developer)?